Beer in Iceland: Post-prohibition

 After the prohibition on beer was lifted, Icelandic drinking habits shifted away from hard alcohol to beer and wine.
 Between 1989 and 2007, per capita liquor sales decreased by nearly half while per capita beer sales more than doubled.
 Sales in 2007 were 19.4 million litres.
 A 2014 World Health Organization report showed that 62% of the alcohol consumed by Icelanders came from beer.

 The two largest domestic brewers in Iceland are Egill Skallagrímsson Brewery and Víking (part of Coca-Cola European Partners).
 Beginning in the late 2000s more small craft brewers have emerged which produce a wider variety of styles and have even won international awards for their beers.
 The terms brugghús and ölgerð are the most commonly encountered term for brewery.

 Beer sales

-Off-premises alcohol sales in Iceland are only available through the state-owned State Alcohol and Tobacco Company of Iceland (ÁTVR).
+Off-premises alcohol sales in Iceland are available only through the state-owned State Alcohol and Tobacco Company of Iceland (ÁTVR).
 They operate a chain of 46 stores called Vínbúðin.
 A bill was proposed in 2015 to end the state's monopoly on alcohol sales.